MicrosoftDocs/azure-devops-docs/docs/project/search/work-item-search.md

 ---
-title: Search for work items in VSTS
+title: Search for work items in Azure DevOps
-description: How To Use Work Item Search to search across all work item fields over all projects of your VSTS and TFS projects ms.assetid: 133EF8B9-B4F9-4057-9CB3-E745A7E0B8F5 ms.prod: devops ms.technology: devops-collab
+description: How To Use Work Item Search to search across all work item fields over all projects of your Azure DevOps and TFS projects ms.assetid: 133EF8B9-B4F9-4057-9CB3-E745A7E0B8F5 ms.prod: devops ms.technology: devops-collab